Home

 Even if marble etching can be controlled, granite is still much more durable and a better choice for kitchen countertops.

-I say give it a try if you are inclined to deal with the fumes and protecting anything you don't want ruined by the solvent, but definitely test your complete application procedure on a left-over tile first to see what the sealer will do... how it will look.
+If you do decide to apply a topical coating, definitely test your complete application procedure on a left-over tile first to see what the sealer will do... how it will look.

-If you do use it, please report back about how it goes, how you like the end result and if it works!
+If you do use a coating, please report back about how it goes, how you like the end result and if it works!

 Click here to add your own comments